Yadnesh-Ranshevare/DSA/BinarySearchTree/readme.md

 ---

 # Print in range
-**given a root of a tree print all the value which is lie between that range**
+**given a root of a tree print all the value which is lie between the given range**

 ### Approach: